Board of Directors

 Todd has been married to Sue for 36 years and they have 3 boys, 3 amazing daughters-in-law and a beautiful granddaughter.

 Toby Hahn joined the CHAMP Camp board in 2018.
-Like many, his first exposure to CHAMP Camp came from attending the Silver Sneaker Ball where he felt compelled to find a way to contribute more to this great organization.
-Currently Toby is a leader in the HR/Total Rewards space currently working for Badger Daylighting, based out of Brownsburg, IN.
+Like many, his first exposure to CHAMP Camp came from attending the Silver Sneaker Benefit Ball where he felt compelled to find a way to contribute more to this great organization.
+Toby is a leader in the HR/Total Rewards space currently working for Old National Bank, based out of Indianapolis, IN.
 In his career, Toby has worked for several companies in the total rewards space and has been involved in many key initiatives including Initial Public Offerings (IPOs), organizational spin offs and dozens of merger & acquisitions.
 In addition to his service on the CHAMP Camp board of directors, Toby also volunteers his time in coaching youth sports for Westfield Youth Sports, Inc (WYSI).

 Kristina started as a counselor with CHAMP Camp in 2003 and hasn’t missed a year yet!
 In her time with camp, she has also served as Co-Camp Director but her primary role has been Program Director.
 Kristina’s background as an occupational therapist makes her a great fit in this role.
 She leads the Program Committee in designing and adapting all the fun activities at camp!
 Kristina spends her days teaching at the University of Indianapolis School of Occupational Therapy or treating pediatric patients at Community Health Network.
 In her free time, she enjoys spending time with her husband, two children, and crazy dog (a Vizsla).